3,2,1 blast off

 It’s a formidable piece of play equipment.
 The metal slide and the brutal Australian sun is a blistering combination, quite literally.
 The structure is a massive 8 metres high and many, many children have been stuck at it’s peak.
 Including my children.

-Normally this wasn’t an issue.
+Normally this wasn’t such an issue.
 They had a lot of experience in the rocket ship.
 Even at their tender ages of 5 and 3 they were competent climbers.
-A bit of coaxing called from the ground would generally work, or if need be, you climbed up and helped them down.
+A bit of coaxing called from the ground would generally work, or if need be, you climbed up a little way and helped them down.

 I squeezed through the first circle entrance and crawled along the first platform to the ladder, climbed then squeezed my belly up the next hole.
 I did this one more time, dodging and apologising to the kids I had to jostle out of the way.

-When I got to the top I found my two little children, overhelmed by the crowd.
-Not crying, but on the cusp of tears.
+When I got to the top I found my little children, overhelmed by the crowd.
+Not crying, but on the cusp of it.

-That is how I found myself wearing a very slippery polyester skirt, shoes without grip, pregnant, with two little kids on my lap, perched at the top of a slippery slide.
-We were all a bit nervous.
+That is how I found myself perched at the top of a very slippery slide in a very slippery polyester skirt, shoes without grip, large and pregnant and two little kids stacked on my lap all of us feeling a bit nervous.

 “Yes Mum”